sendgrid/docs/source/API_Reference/Event_Webhook/event.md

 Events
 {% endanchor %}

 Email events generate when email is processed by SendGrid and by the email service providers.
 There are two types of events - delivery events, and engagement events.
 Delivery events indicate successful delivery to the recipient.
 Engagement events indicate how the recipient is interacting with the email.

-Here is a flow of when emails are processed:
+Here is a flow of how emails are processed:

 ![event flow]({{root_url}}/images/email_event_flow.jpg "Event Flow")